+5.6 Occurrence of parasites as per the fish body condition

 54.54% of the parasitized fish were in excellent body condtion.
 32.38% of the infected fish were good body condition.
 However, 9.1% were in poor condition and 3.98% were in extreme poor body condition.
 Gyroductylus spp, Camallanus spp, copepods and Contracaecum spp were only found in fish with excellent body condition.
 Epistylis spp, Riboscyphidia spp, Paramecium spp and Euclinostomum spp were found in fish with both excellent and good body condition.
 Most of Paracamallanus spp was found in fish with excellent body condition, followed by good and fair.
 62.5% of fish infected with Trichodina spp had excellent body condition, 25% good body condition and 6.5% had fair and poor body condition.
 31% of fish infected with Diplostomum spp had excellent body condition, 38.59% good body condition,17.1% fair body condition and 14.6% had poor body condition.
 Fish infected with Dactylogyrous spp majority (62.5%) had excellent body condition, 31.25% were in good body condition while 6.25% in fair body condition.
 Slightly above the average (52.17%) of Acanthocephalus spp parasitized fish had good body condition, 30.43% were in excellent body condition while 17.39% were in poor condition.

+This could fit in another chapter

 6.0 Water quality parameters in fish farms in selected Counties.

 6.1 Physiochemical parameters of the study sites